sbose13/VOMS/README.md

 Let's assume that a vehicle is overspeeding and/or recklessly driving.
 Our aim is to notify and alert other vehicles nearby about the presence of a rogue vehicle so that they can be more aware of the situation and avoid any possible accident or actively take necessary steps to be on the safer side such as making sure that they have seat belts tied on, or slowing down their vehicle, or stopping the vehicle completely.
 We also want to make sure that the overspeeding vehicle is caught as soon as possible, thus we also aim to notify nearby checkpoints or Toll Naka where the vehicle can be caught and further legal and precautionary actions can be taken.

-Our proposed model (Shown in Fig. 2) for dealing with overspeeding vehicles using Blockchain assisted IoV can be primarily divided into three sections:
+Our proposed model (Shown in Figure) for dealing with overspeeding vehicles using Blockchain assisted IoV can be primarily divided into three sections:
 ●	Detecting a vehicle is overspeeding
 ●	Making entries into the public ledger with information about the overspeeding vehicle.
 ●	Alert mechanism, that works with the help of smart contracts of Blockchain.